How to Make a Vegan Superfood Salad Rich in Protein in Under 15 Minutes? Food Recipe, Cooking Instructions, and Top 10 Protein Sources for Vegans!

 Challenge number 3

-Another challenge that many vegans face is consuming enough vitamins and minerals, which is especially true for vitamins B-12, D, and iron.
-All of which are essential for optimal health.
+Another challenge that many vegans face is consuming enough vitamins and minerals, especially vitamins B-12, D, and iron, all of which are essential for optimal health.

 Challenge number 4